Prescription Drugs Addiction Causes & Symptoms

 What Is The History Of Prescription Drug Abuse?

-America’s history of prescription drug addiction dates back more than a century to the misuse of laudanum, an opium and alcohol cocktail.
+America’s history of prescription drug addiction goes back over a hundred years.
+It started with the misuse of laudanum, a mix of opium and alcohol.
 This was a traditional treatment for diarrhea, coughing, discomfort, anxiety, and insomnia.
 In the 1800s, physicians all over the nation utilized laudanum.
 However, it was really addictive.

 Additionally, it formed a fascinating division of addiction for those who lived in the 1800s.
 A woman of Caucasian descent was the typical laudanum user.
 Alcohol was the drug of addiction for men.
-Women, on the other hand, were not supposed to go to bars or saloons or be seen drinking so they could go to their doctors for their addictive medications.
+Women were not expected to go to bars or saloons.
+They were not supposed to be seen drinking.
+Instead, they could visit their doctors for their addictive medications.
 And many did, whether it was for mental issues, menstrual cramps, pregnancy, or birthing issues.

 How To Report Prescription Drug Abuse?

-If you are wondering, “how to report someone abusing prescription drugs?”, call your local authorities if you notice any illicit drug activities.
+If you are wondering how to report someone abusing these kinds of drugs, call your local authorities.
+Do this if you see any illegal drug activities.

 What Are Well-Known Prescription Drug Abuse Facts?

--In 2021, among young individuals In the previous 12 months, 4.4% of students in the 12th grade reported misusing any prescription medication.
+In 2021, 4.4% of 12th-grade students reported misusing prescription medication in the past year.
 (Source: National Institute On Drug Abuse)

 Prescription medication addiction carries substantial concerns for a person’s health, just like all drug usage.
-Abuse of prescription drugs is the first step to result in causing nausea, mood swings, a decline in cognitive function, impaired respiratory function, coma, or even death.
+Abusing this can lead to nausea, mood swings, and problems with thinking.
+It can also cause breathing issues, coma, or even death.

-What To Do If Someone Is Abusing Prescription Drugs?
+What To Do If Someone Is Abusing This Kind of Drug?

 Prescription painkillers and ADHD meds are two examples of drugs that are more addictive than others.
-Although only the individual to whom they are prescribed should take these medications and at the appropriate dosage, that doesn’t always happen.
+Only the person who has been prescribed these medications should take them.
+This applies even under a medicare prescription drug plan.
+They should also take the right dosage.
+However, this doesn’t always happen.
 Abusing prescribed medications is typically not someone’s intention.
 But it does take place.

 Do you know someone abusing prescription medications?
 Do you desire their assistance?
 There are various methods for doing this.
-Reporting a loved one could sound terrifying, and you might feel as if you are betraying them, but it might be the best course of action.
+Reporting a loved one can feel scary.
+You may think you are betraying them, but it could be the right choice.
 Most people will deny having an addiction or become hostile if you bring it up to them.
-Reporting them can be another way you can assist them.
+Even if they take medications under a Medicare plan, reporting them can help you assist them.
 Their life might be saved thanks to it.

 Abuse Of Prescription Drugs May Cause Which Side Effects?

 Prescription medication addiction carries substantial concerns for a person’s health, just like all drug usage.
-Abuse of prescription drugs is the first step to result in causing nausea, mood swings, a decline in cognitive function, impaired respiratory function, coma, or even death.
+Using this incorrectly can lead to nausea, mood swings, and trouble thinking.
+This is true even if the drugs are prescribed under a medicare prescription drug plan.
+It can also cause breathing issues, coma, or even death.

 Abusing Prescription Drugs Is Legal?

-It can be riskier than individuals realize to use prescription medications in a way that isn’t advised by a doctor.
+Using prescription medications in ways not advised by a doctor can be riskier than people think.
 It is actually drug misuse.
 Like using illegal narcotics, it is also illegal.

 What Are The Effects Of Prescription Drug Abuse?

 Prescription medication addiction carries substantial concerns for a person’s health, just like all drug usage.
-Abuse of prescription drugs is the first step to result in causing nausea, mood swings, a decline in cognitive function, impaired respiratory function, coma, or even death.
+Abuse can lead to nausea, mood swings, and problems with thinking.
+It can also cause breathing issues, coma, or even death.

 How Many People Abuse Prescription Drugs?